moritzzzzz/Apply_TFLITE_in_Android/README.md

 Place the trained model, of format .tflite, into this assets folder.

-## Hints building the Android Activity
+## Hints for building the Android Activity

 The Android activity is the actual java class that will run the trained TFLite model.
 Therefore we need to import the TFLite interpreter: